History Of Rastafari In Antigua

-Rasta in Antigua and most of the other Caribbean islands is a direct offshoot of the larger and more established Rastafarian community in Jamaica.
-The concept emerged in Antigua at the beginning of the seventies during the black power movement led by Tim Hector, the founder, and leader of the ACLM.
+The Rastafari community in Antigua and most of the other Caribbean islands are offshoots of the larger and more established Rastafari movement in Jamaica.
+Branches of the culture first emerged in Antigua at the beginning of the seventies during the black power movement led by Tim Hector, the founder, and leader of the ACLM.

-As the new consciousness gradually spread it's way across the wider Caribbean islands, the evolving Rasta community in Antigua was slowly embracing the lifestyle, ideology and wide held belief of the Jamaican Rastafarians, that Emperor Haile Selassie is the king of kings, lord of Lords, and God of Gods.
+As the Rastafari culture gradually spread it's way across Antigua and the wider Caribbean, many of its followers embraced the ideology and religious belief of the Rastafarians in Jamaica.
+They claimed that Emperor Haile Selassie of Ethiopia is the true king of kings, Lord of Lords, and God of Gods.

-Part two of this article is a brief synopsis of the different classes and categories of Rastafarian groups on the island of Antigua, during the 1970s and 80s.
+Part two of this article is a brief synopsis of the different Rastafarian groups that existed in Antigua during the 1970s, and 80s.